 GPU overclocking for miners in Linux:

-One of the prominent way of overclocking your GPU using Linux will help you to get much better Hashrate than using Windows based Software such as Kryptex, NiceHash, Cudo Miner, MultiPoolMiner, Salad and Hashgains, HiveOS is the most trusted platform to mine on Linux based operating system.
+One of the prominent ways of overclocking your GPU using Linux will help you to get a much better Hashrate than using Windows-based Software such as Kryptex, NiceHash, Cudo Miner, MultiPoolMiner, Salad, and Hashgains, HiveOS is the most trusted platform to mine on Linux based operating system.

 HiveOS has become Hiveon: click here

-You need to check out the page from where you bought product, there are memory clock and boost clock mentioned over there, you must write less than whatever is mentioned, suppose the memory clock is 1750 Mhz you should write here 1700 or less, it will increase your GPU life and also turn your fan more than 70 to keep the temperature low as much as possible.
+You need to check out the page from where you bought the product, there are memory clocks and boost clocks mentioned over there, you must write less than whatever is mentioned, suppose the memory clock is 1750 Mhz you should write here 1700 or less, it will increase your GPU life and also turn your fan more than 70 to keep the temperature low as much as possible.

 GPU Overclocking For Gamers/ GPU Overclocking for Miners using Windows OS

 You can use GPU’s official software to overclock your GPU however since we are going to share the example of MS because their software is really compatible, it would be easy to move on.
 It’s important to spend a good amount of money on your rig to make sure you stay up to date with the latest games.
 If you find yourself playing any of the recently released game titles and noticing your graphics card is struggling to keep up, it is possible that you have a problem with your graphics card.

 After all, recent game titles are jam-packed with all kinds of new visual effects and high-definition texture, ready to be played at up to 4k resolutions or on multiple monitors.
 How can you squeeze out those extra frames from your graphics card?